Lidmaň

 Lidmaň is a municipality and village in Pelhřimov District in the Vysočina Region of the Czech Republic.
 It has about 300 inhabitants.

 Lidmaň lies approximately 15 km west of Pelhřimov, 41 km west of Jihlava, and 90 km south-east of Prague.
+The stream Černovický potok originates in the municipal territory.

-Administrative parts
+Administrative division

-Villages of Bohutín, Hojava and Lidmaňka are administrative parts of Lidmaň.
+Lidmaň consists of four municipal parts (in brackets population according to the 2021 census):